robinali34/blog_algorithms/README.md

-# CS6515 Blog
+# Algorithms Blog

-A blog focused on CS6515 Graduate Algorithms course notes, study guides, and resources.
+A blog focused on Graduate Algorithms course notes, study guides, and resources.
 Powered by Jekyll and GitHub Pages.

 ## Features